Pushparajkvp/course-notes/DataStructures/dataStructures.md

     1. Complete Binary tree
         1. A complete binary tree is a tree in which at every level, except possibly the last is completely filled and all the nodes are as far left as possible.
         1. ![Complete Binary Tree](Images/completeBinaryTree.jpg)
+        1. 2^(h+1) - 1 --> maximum number of nodes in a binary tree of height h
+        1. floor(logn) --> height of binary tree given number of nodes n
+        1. If the last level is half filled from left to right then it is called almost complete binary tree
+        1. In a complete binary tree (n/2 + 1) to n all will be leaf nodes.
     1. Binary heap
         1. A binary heap is a binary tree that supports the heap invarient.
         1. Binary heap can be implemented using arrays.